Indoor swimming pools with slides, splash zones and other fun stuff near Leeds

-Price: Family ticket for 90 minutes in the splash park is £15.95, pre-booking is advised.
+Price: Family ticket for 90 minutes in the splash park is £15.95 (when booked online), pre-booking is advised.
 In addition, you need to pay for parking at the Leisure Centre but it is not expensive.

 ** Check timetable for Splash Park before visiting as Huddersfield school holidays can be different to Leeds.

 We haven’t visited Doncaster Dome but our sister site Doncaster Mumbler have and helped us with an overview.
 The Dome is approximately 50 minutes from North Leeds.

 Swimming in The Lagoons (7 interlinked pools) at the Dome is fun for all of the family, from parents with toddlers, to teens and tweens who want the fun packed action of the big slides!
 The slides include The Falls, Serpent and The Blackhole, children have to be 1.2 meters tall to use the slides.

 There is a lovely, quieter paddling area for little ones behind the slides, which has a little climbing frame, plus jets of water and fountains that are fascinating for babies and toddlers.
 There is a larger pool for some proper swimming and then there is an area which has fountains, jets, airbeds and a hot tub, plus an outside area with rapids if you’re brave enough in this weather – although it is heated!

 There are plenty of family changing rooms, you need a £1 for the locker system.